Back to resources

 What is the subdivision approval process in Spartanburg County?

 Submissions follow Spartanburg County LDR with minor or major land development tracks.
-See our entitlement process guide.
+See our entitlement process guide and county approval processes article.

 How does Spartanburg compare to Greenville for land development?

-Spartanburg often offers different sewer/access economics; Greenville review intensity can be higher on competitive sites.
-Compare both market guides.
+Spartanburg often offers different sewer and access economics; Greenville review intensity can be higher on competitive sites.
+Compare both market guides and Greenville County.

 Resproland services